 That said, we wouldn’t recommend these devices for professional mechanics.
 Since you have to pay extra for each vehicle you diagnose, those costs will add up fast in professional garages.

 Autel has a full compatibility list on their website (find it here).
-You can check both the general compatibility of the device and the specific compatibility of each function and feature.
+You can check both the device’s general compatibility and the specific compatibility of each function and feature.

 They turn off automatically when the car is powered down.
 You can leave them plugged into your OBD2 port full-time without worrying about the power draining.